cisagov/trustymail/README.md

 ### SPF ###

 * `SPF Record` - Whether or not a SPF record was found.
+* `SPF Record DNSSEC` - A boolean value indicating whether or not the DNS record is protected by DNSSEC.
 * `Valid SPF` - Whether the SPF record found is syntactically correct, per RFC 4408.
 * `SPF Results` - The textual representation of any SPF record found